gbif/registry/registry-index-builder/README.md

 # Registry Index Builder

 This project covers the Java classes and Oozie workflows needed to backfill the dataset index of the registry solr index.
 The solr schema itself is defined in the [registry-ws](../registry-ws/src/main/resources/solr/) module.
-To avoid too many large dependencies such as ChecklistBank, Oozie and Spark within the webservice we separated the code into its own module.
+To avoid too many large dependencies such as Oozie within the webservice we separated the code into its own module.

 There is one Oozie workflow in this project which can be configured to:
  - create a new dataset index from scratch, wiping anything existing and backfill it with the latest datasets from the registry.